Ammonia Toxicity

 Physical Examination

 After securing the airway, breathing, and circulation, a brief physical examination should be performed to establish the extent of the exposure.
 Start by assessing the level of consciousness.
 Examine the head, ears, eyes, nose, and throat for signs of facial and oral burns, ulcerations, or edema.
 Examine the respiratory system and evaluate for respiratory rate, oxygen saturation, stridor, drooling, cough, wheezing, rhonchi, and decreased air entry.
 Completely expose the patient and examine the skin for signs of burns.
-Special attention is to be given to the examination of the eye since ammonia can cause severe damage to the cornea, lens and may even lead to globe perforation.
-Abdominal examination may be able to delineate epigastric tenderness and peritoneal signs in patients with perforation.
+Special attention should be given to the eye examination since ammonia can cause severe damage to the cornea and lens and may even lead to globe perforation.
+Abdominal examination may delineate epigastric tenderness and peritoneal signs in patients with perforation.
 Since this can be a late sign, the clinician should repeat the abdominal examination periodically.

 Evaluation